dtolnay/buck2-rustc-bootstrap/README.md

 Several factors add to make Buck-based bootstrap consistently faster than the Rust repo's custom x.py Cargo-based bootstrap system.

-On my machine, building stage2 rustc takes about 6.5 minutes with `buck2 clean;
+On my machine, building stage2 rustc takes about 5.8 minutes with `buck2 clean;
-time buck2 build stage2:rustc` and about 8 minutes with `x.py clean && time x.py
+time buck2 build stage2:rustc --local-only --no-remote-cache` and about 6.8
-build compiler --stage=2`.
-The Buck build is **20%** faster.
+minutes with `x.py clean && time x.py build compiler --stage=2`.
+The Buck build
+is **15%** faster.

 The difference widens when building multiple tools, not only rustc.
-Buck will build an arbitrary dependency graph concurrently while x.py is limited to building each different tool serially. `buck2 build stage2:rustc stage2:rustdoc stage2:clippy-driver` takes +46 seconds longer than building rustc alone, because Clippy is the long pole and takes exactly that much longer to build than rustc\_driver, which it depends on.
-But the equivalent `x.py build compiler src/tools/rustdoc src/tools/clippy --stage=2` takes +153 seconds longer than building rustc alone, because rustdoc takes +69 seconds and clippy takes +84 seconds, and all three tools build serially.
-Altogether Buck is **32%** faster at building this group of tools.
+Buck will build an arbitrary dependency graph concurrently while x.py is limited to building each different tool serially. `buck2 build stage2:rustc stage2:rustdoc stage2:clippy-driver` takes +62 seconds longer than building rustc alone, because Clippy is the long pole and takes exactly that much longer to build than rustc\_driver, which it depends on.
+But the equivalent `x.py build compiler src/tools/rustdoc src/tools/clippy --stage=2` takes +130 seconds longer than building rustc alone, because rustdoc takes +51 seconds and clippy takes +79 seconds, and all three tools build serially.
+Altogether Buck is **24%** faster at building this group of tools.

 Some less significant factors that also make the Buck build faster: